bathanh0309/FreeRTOS_Smart-Aquarium/README.md

 The system integrates sensors and devices to monitor and control the aquarium environment, with the following main features:

-- Sensors and controls:
 DS18B20 temperature sensor: Measures water temperature, controls the heating lamp according to the threshold:

-Temperature < 30°C: PWM heating lamp = 255 (strong).
+- Temperature < 30°C: PWM heating lamp = 255 (strong).

-30°C ≤ Temperature < 32°C: PWM = 100 (medium).
+- 30°C ≤ Temperature < 32°C: PWM = 100 (medium).

-Temperature ≥ 32°C: PWM = 0 (off).
+- Temperature ≥ 32°C: PWM = 0 (off).

-- Turbidity sensor: Measures water clarity, controls the filter motor:
+Turbidity sensor: Measures water clarity, controls the filter motor:
-Turbidity > 3000: PWM = 0 (off).
+- Turbidity > 3000: PWM = 0 (off).
-2000 < Turbidity ≤ 3000: PWM = 100 (medium).
+- 2000 < Turbidity ≤ 3000: PWM = 100 (medium).
-Turbidity ≤ 2000: PWM = 255 (strong).
+- Turbidity ≤ 2000: PWM = 255 (strong).

-- RTC DS3231: Automatically activates the feeding motor (PWM = 25) for 5 seconds at 11:00 every day, not repeating on the same day.
+RTC DS3231: Automatically activates the feeding motor (PWM = 25) for 5 seconds at 11:00 every day, not repeating on the same day.

 Operation mode:
 Automatic (AUTO): Controls filtration, heating, and feeding based on sensor data and time.